Andrea Mantegna | Leading the Way with

 demand

-In 1459 Andrea Mantegna moved to Mantua to work for the ducal
+In 1459 Andrea Mantegna moved to Mantua to work for the

-walls and ceiling.
+pavilion on the walls and ceiling.

-On the ceiling, Andrea Mantegna painted a dome with an oculus
+On the ceiling, Andrea Mantegna painted a dome with an

-opening.
-Such a technique is called trompe
+illusionistic oculus opening.
+Such a technique is called

 l'oeil or illusionism